Financial Statement Analysis

 Introduction to Financial Statement Analysis

-Financial statement analysis can be referred as a process of understanding the risk and profitability of a company by analyzing reported financial info, especially annual and quarterly reports.
-Putting another way, financial statement analysis is a study about accounting ratios among various items included in the balance sheet.
+Financial statement analysis can be referred to as the process of understanding the risk and profitability of a company by analyzing reported financial information, especially annual and quarterly reports.
+In other words, financial statement analysis is a study of accounting ratios among various items included in the balance sheet.
 These ratios include asset utilization ratios, profitability ratios, leverage ratios, liquidity ratios, and valuation ratios.
-Moreover, financial statement analysis is a quantifying method for determining the past, current, and prospective performance of a company.
+In addition, financial statement analysis is a quantifying method for determining the past, current, and future performance of a company.

 The different advantages of financial statement analysis are listed below: